leonmavr/asm_shapes/README.md

 ![alt-text](https://github.com/0xLeo/asm_shapes/blob/master/img/img3.gif)

 ## Known bugs
-1. When choosing to draw a circle, if the secold click is left of the first one, the program
+1. When choosing to draw a circle, if the second click is left of the first one, the program
    crashes.

 ## Todo
 1. Fix bug 1.
 2. More colours (all 16).
-3. Add a background randomiser option, which draws pixels or while shapes at random positions.
+3. Add a background randomiser option, which draws pixels or whole shapes at random positions.